JibranA91/DataMining_Environment/README.md

 pip3 install sklearn
 pip3 install seaborn
 pip3 install numpy
-* this code has been built and tested on Python 3.8
+*this code has been built and tested on Python 3.8*

-Executing the main.py file will launch a localhost server that you can navigate to from your browser.

 #### Data Credits: